Fuwn/gigi/README.md

 big security risk.
 If you wish to live on the edge, pass the `GIGI_DYNAMIC` environment variable with a value greater than `1` to Gigi.
-Dropping Gigi into a container is significantly safer than running it on a host machine, so consider that as an option, too.
+Dropping Gigi into a container is significantly safer than running it on a host machine, so consider that as your primary deployment option.

 Dynamic mode runs any and all executables located at the path `./.gigi/do`, and passes any arguments from the Finger request to the executable.